-CWC 5's ultimate priority will be to maintain the safety of all members of our community, both emotionally and physically.
-When appropriate, CWC 5 will attempt to provide learning opportunities for misbehavior rather than immediately suspending or expelling a student.
-If a student violates Charter School policies enumerated in the charter or Family Handbook that are not specified as grounds for mandatory suspension or expulsion, and the student is not a threat to the safety of him/herself or others, CWC 5 will first employ a tiered and positive approach to intervention.
+CWC Hollywood's ultimate priority is to maintain the safety of all members of our community, both emotionally and physically.
+When appropriate, CWC Hollywood attempts to provide learning opportunities for misbehavior rather than immediately suspending or expelling a student.
+If a student violates Charter School policies enumerated in the charter or Family Handbook that are not specified as grounds for mandatory suspension or expulsion, consistent with this petition and applicable law, and the student is not a threat to the safety of him/herself or others, CWC Hollywood first employs a tiered and positive approach to intervention.

+Tier 3

 Intensive

 Intervention

 and Support